3t8U/Ruby-project1/README.md

-# _1-900-CAL-ADOC_
+# _AnaGRAMer_

-#### _This is an application to locate a medical provider tailored to a specific ailment_
+#### _This is an application that determines if two words are an anagram_

 #### By _**Nate Powers**_

 ## Description

-_This application allows the user to locate a local Portland medical provider by specialty, name or user ailment._
+_This application allows the user to input two words and discover if they are an anagram or not_

 _https://3t8u.github._